twh9811/QuackersWebstore/docs/DesignDoc.md

 ![Domain Model](domain-model.png)

-As our goal is to make an e-store, our domain contains entities, such as products, customer, shopping cart, and more.
-Products are connected to most things are our domain model, which exemplifies how important they are as an entity.
-For instance, products have to be added and removed from the shopping cart, and customers need to be able to view the products.
-Customers are also vital to our domain model, as we can't make money if customers cannot use our website.
-As seen in the model above, customers can browse products, add items to shopping carts, complete orders, and more.
+As our goal is to create an e-store, our domain model contains entities, such as duck (our product), customer, shopping cart, and more.
+One of our most essential entities is Duck.
+Duck is connected to most of the other entities to facilitate necessary functionality, such as displaying our items on our catalog page.
+Additionally, our profile page allows our customers to view and modify their payment and shipping information.
+This information can then be auto-filled into the checkout form, giving them a more enjoyable checkout experience.
+Finally, our Custom Duck entity lets customers create their own ducks if they do not like any of our premade ones.

 ## Architecture and Design